1. Students in the following categories should consider contacting the Office of Veteran Affairs for special instructions:

 - Repeating a course in which the previous grade was a D or better.

-- Enrolled in short courses (certification will only be for actual duration of the course).
+- Enrolled in short courses (certification will only be for the actual duration of the course).

-- Concurrently enrolled at two education institutions.
-Parent letter Request Form
+- Concurrently enrolled at two educational institutions.
+Parent School Letter Request Form (PDF)

 - Considering withdrawing from the University or dropping a course.